-These agencies sort out everything from paperwork and airport transfers to ensuring the process is stress-free and your pet is as comfortable as possible.
+These agencies organise everything from paperwork to airport transfers, ensuring the process is stress-free and your pet is as comfortable as possible.
 The cost of each travel agent varies depending on what country you’re going to and the size of your pet.
 With reliable and established UK based agencies, you could expect the following costs:

 With reliable and established UK based agencies, you could expect the following costs:

 |From the UK to ->||Australia||U.S.A||South Africa|